postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 * **Developer**: Has access to all team resources and workspaces.
 * **Community Manager**: Manages the public visibility of workspaces and team profile ([Professional and Enterprise plans only](https://www.postman.com/pricing)).

-> If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/) as well as for individual team members.
+> If you are on a [Postman Enterprise plan](https://www.postman.com/pricing), you can also assign roles at the [group level](/docs/administration/managing-your-team/user-groups/).

 Team roles provide high-level access control: